siennacasciato/qbb2022-answers/day1-homework/README.md

    4 G
   24 T
 ```
 Last, I ran awk again to identify the most common alternate cytosine reference allele for the variants in the promoter like regions.
 I found that thymine is the most common alternate allele.
-The results led me to the observation that cytosine has more mutations in promoter regions occur than I was expecting.
+This makes sense because transition mutations are common.
+Transition mutations are where a purine is changed to another purine (A to G or G to A) or when a pyrimidine is changed to another pyrimidine (C to T or T to C).
+It makes sense that thymine was the most common alternate allele to cytosine because a transition mutation was likely occurring.

 Exercise 3: